Restrictions for $n$-Point Vertices in Higher-Spin Theories: Discussion

 where again we reduced to the independent Mandelstam variables. \item In the intermediate case ($2n - 1 > d \geq n$), we have Schouten identities, but because $d\geq n$ the non-trivial Schouten identities involve at least $(d-n)+2\geq 2$ level-$1$ rows and columns.
 By an argument analogous to the one leading to Eq.~\eqref{eq:MAIN} one can show that in the ring of fractions all Schouten identities are generated by those that contain $n-1$ level-$0$ rows and columns and $(d-n)+2$ rows and columns of level-$1$.
 Let us denote them by $\det B_{2 (d-n)+4} (A)$, where $A$ labels the possible choices of the level-$1$ rows and columns.
 These generators are all gauge-invariant (up to total derivatives), and hence we can express them in terms of the invariant combinations $c_{ij}$ and $Y_{i}^{j}$ as in Section~\ref{sec:case-2n-leq}.
 Then the gauge invariant vertices are classified by equivalence classes

 \end{itemize}

 An interesting question is whether the higher order vertices can induce deformations of gauge transformations for the fields involved.
 Deformations arise when the gauge variation is non-trivial before imposing the equations of motion.
 Terms in the variation that contain the equations of motion have to be compensated by a non-trivial $\delta^{(n-2)}$ in~Eq.~\eqref{NE}.
-We have found that in all dimensions, as long as we are allowed to divide by Mandelstam variables, the independent gauge-invariant vertices can be expressed in terms of the combinations $c_{ij}$ and $Y_{i}^{j}=c_{i,i+j i+1}$, but these --- as defined in Eq.~\eqref{defc2} and Eq.~\eqref{defc3} --- are manifestly gauge-invariant without need of equations of motion.
+We have found that in all dimensions, as long as we are allowed to divide by Mandelstam variables, the independent gauge-invariant vertices can be expressed in terms of the combinations $c_{ij}$ and $Y_{i}^{j}=c_{i,i+j i+1}$, but these -- as defined in Eq.~\eqref{defc2} and Eq.~\eqref{defc3} -- are manifestly gauge-invariant without need of the equations of motion.
 This strongly suggests that the vertex does not induce a deformation.
 Strictly speaking we can only conclude that $\Delta \mathcal{V}$ for an appropriate product $\Delta $ of Mandelstam variables does not induce any deformation.
-However, in Fourier space $\Delta$ is simply a (generically non-zero) number and should not change the general structure of deformations, hence we do not expect that $\mathcal{V}$ itself can induce a deformation.
+However, in Fourier space $\Delta$ is simply a (generically non-zero) number and should not change the general structure of deformations, hence we do not expect that $\mathcal{V}$ itself can induce a deformation.\footnote{This fits nicely with the observation obtained within the BRST formalism for spins up to $s=4$ that deformations of the gauge algebra can only arise from cubic vertices~\cite{Boulanger:2000rq,Bekaert:2005jf,Boulanger:2008tg} and observations about some quartic vertices~\cite{Taronna:2017wbx,Roiban:2017iqg}.}